 Did you know that Arapahoe Libraries has a home delivery service and a books by mail service for individuals who cannot get into a library regardless of age?
 This includes people who lack transportation, not just those who have physical limitations.
 And both services are FREE!
 These services are available to all patrons living within the boundaries of Arapahoe Libraries.
-Call us at 303-LIBRARY (303-542-7279) and ask for the Home Delivery office to find out if your address qualifies for home delivery or books by mail.
+Call us at 303-792-8999 extension 12600 or check to see if your address is inside the service area.

 Staff will work with you to bring any materials you ask for to your home or group homes in residential neighborhoods.
 We are always looking for volunteers to help get materials to our patrons; if you are interested please contact us or visit the volunteer page.